siiky/siiky.github.io/words/quotes.md

 #

-> But neither man nor any other animal are happy: Therefore he does not will
+> God's power we allow is infinite: But neither man nor any other animal are
-> their happiness.
-His wisdom is infinite: He is never mistaken in choosing the
+> happy: Therefore he does not will their happiness.
+His wisdom is infinite: He
-> means to any end: But the course of nature tends not to human or animal
+> is never mistaken in choosing the means to any end: But the course of nature
-> felicity: Therefore it is not established for that purpose.
+> tends not to human or animal felicity: Therefore it is not established for
+> that purpose.
+Through the whole compass of human knowledge, there are no
+> inferences more certain and infallible than these.
+In what respect, then, do
+> his benevolence and mercy resemble the benevolence and mercy of men?

 -- David Hume, [Dialogues Concerning Natural Religion]